Careers and Internships

 Law clerks and interns work under the direct supervision of a practicing attorney or technical professional, performing a wide variety of legal or technical research, policy analysis or writing assignments.
 Each student is expected to develop a written assessment of activity, documenting accomplishments, works in progress and anticipated issues.

 - Summer program: Qualified first- and second-year law students are eligible.

 - Fall and winter-spring semesters: Qualified second-year and third-year law students are eligible.

 Where would I work?

-The majority of the positions will be located in the EPA Ariel Rios Federal Office Building located at 1200 Pennsylvania Avenue, N.W. in Washington, D.C.
+The majority of the positions will be located in the EPA William Jefferson Clinton Federal Office Building located at 1200 Pennsylvania Avenue, N.W. in Washington, D.C.
 This building is easily accessible to the metropolitan Metro subway system, Federal Triangle Station, which included the Orange and Blue line trains.
 We are located a short distance from the White House, FBI Building and Smithsonian Institution museums.